needle-mirror/com.unity.game-foundation/Documentation~/CatalogItems/GameParameters.md

 ## Overview

-A __Game Parameter__ is a [catalog item] providing static configuration for your game.
-A __game parameter__ works pretty much the same than any other [catalog items], except they don't have a `display name`.
+__Game Parameters__ provide static configuration for your game that is accessible through script.
+These parameters can control various aspects of your game, including your [Game Economy](../GameSystems/GameEconomy.md).
+Each Game Parameter is a [catalog item] and works similar to other [catalog items], except they don't have a `display name`.
-The game parameter is static data that you can use to describe a piece of configuration of your game.

 You can create __Game Parameter__ objects, then define static properties to further define that concept.

 ## Editor Overview